Abstract

 Maximum data sovereigntyany self-host (Qwen3-VL / GLM-4.7 best value)calibration proves self-host reproduces managed quality

-Grounded RAG specificallytreat as a tie; choose on cost/latencythe ~30–33% cluster's intervals overlap — RAG rank is not decisive
+Grounded RAG in particulartreat as a tie; choose on cost/latencythe ~30–33% cluster's intervals overlap, so RAG rank is not decisive

 5.3 Where this nets out

-If your documents are clean and your volume is modest, a small model on one GPU is cheap and good enough — and under the break-even volume, a managed API or Bedrock-in-VPC is the cheaper choice.
+If your documents are clean and your volume is modest, a small model on one GPU is cheap and good enough, and under the break-even volume, a managed API or Bedrock-in-VPC is the cheaper choice.
 If your inputs are messy, a larger model is worth its cost on the hard fields, though none of them make degraded scans easy.
-And sometimes the reason to self-host isn't cost at all — it's that the data can't leave, which a dollars-per-token table doesn't capture.
+And sometimes the reason to self-host has nothing to do with cost: the data cannot leave, which a dollars-per-token table does not capture.

 Runner: bench/managed-sweep.sh (+ job-quality-managed.yaml); self-host throughput via bench/loadgen.py.
 Scorer: bench/quality/score.py (+ judge.py, stats.py).
 Judge: Qwen2.5-VL-72B on vLLM v0.23.0.
 Data generators: data/synthea/, data/fatura/build.py, data/corpus/build.py; pins in data/README.md (Synthea v4.0.0 / seed 1337; FATURA pinned revision).
 Everything is in the open repository alongside the Terraform, the Helm charts, and the harness that produced these numbers.